How to check if the FEA report is good?

 The first one is pretty obvious: the “normal force” we just described!
 The second is shear force, and the third is the in-plane bending.
 So again, our beam elements have 3 DoF each node… leading to 3 different internal forces.
 Beams are cute this way!

-So far we used beams (line elements) that are usually referred to as 1D elements.
+So far we have used beams (line elements) that are usually referred to as 1D elements.
 Of course, in a 2D space, we can use 2D elements as well!

 The only difference is, that 2D elements have different “internal forces” as beams do.
 I suspect, that you are more familiar with stresses (as they are used in the design) so let’s go with stresses instead (there is a 1:1 correlation in 2D plates, so it’s basically the same thing).
 I don’t want to derail the subject to much, so let’s just say, that there are 3 unique stress components in a 2D space: